hifly81/jbpm-spring-boot/readme.md

 Kie Server Rest API are available at:<br>
 http://localhost:8090/rest

-Kie Server Prmetheus metrics are available at:<br>
+Kie Server Prometheus metrics are available at:<br>
 http://localhost:8090/metrics <br><br>

 This is an image showing the BPMN process: